gpvigano/AsImpL/README.md

 call its ImportModelAsync() method from a MonoBehavior, see `001_Import_SimpleTest` example scene in `Assets/AsImpL/Examples`, where you can find also a more advanced example in `002_Import_CustomImporter`.
+In [EXAMPLES.md](https://github.com/gpvigano/AsImpL/blob/master/EXAMPLES.md) you can find details about each example.

 ### Acknowledgements:

 This work started looking at the [Runtime OBJ Loader], from which some source code (in particular TextureLoader.cs and parts of LoaderObj) came.
 The OBJ file loader is inspired by [Runtime OBJ Loader], [unity-obj-loader], [unity-remote-obj-loader] and all the people who shared their ideas (e.g. [Bartek Drozdz]).
+The first asynchronous loading implementation comes from [unity-remote-obj-loader].
 Thanks in advance to all the people who will contribute in any way to this project.